SF-WDI-LABS/tunely-angular/docs/sprint3.md

 1. Fix any issues you encounter, until you can see that it's also adding songs for each album.

-## Step 3: display
+## Step 3: Display

 Let's go back to `app.js` and our html.
 If you check the output of your AJAX call, you should see that we're already retrieving songs with each album.
-Double-check this before you proceed.
+Double-check this before you proceed (in the browser console).

 We'll change the client to add another `<li>` after the ones that are already being generated for each album.
 We'll list our songs in there.
 For now we're just going to make this super simple and output something like: